-As you install components and reassemble your K3, be sure all the screws are in place and secure, but do not over tighten them.
+As you install components and reassemble your K3s/K3, be sure all the screws are in place and secure, but do not over tighten them.
 Failure to tighten all screws may result in poor shielding of sensitive components, resulting in possible noise or birdies in the receiver as well as other difficult-to-trace problems.

-Installing the KAT3 Module
+Installing the KAT3A Module

-Plug the KAT3 board into P70 on the RF board.
-This is the same plug that was used by the KANT3.
+Plug the KAT3A board into P70 on the RF board.
 Wear a wrist strap or touch an unpainted metal ground before handling the boards.
 Flex the back panel slightly as needed for the board to clear the lip at the top, just as you did when removing the KANT3 board.
 If the AUX RF connector is installed, route the coaxial cable between the KAT3 board and rear panel as shown in Figure 9.

-Plug the connectors on the wires leading to the ANT1 and ANT2 jacks into the KAT3 board as shown in Figure 10.
-ANT1 goes to the connector nearest the rear panel, and ANT2 goes to the one farthest from the rear panel as shown.
-Support the top of the KAT3 board when plugging in these connectors.
-The fit may be very tight and the KAT3 board does not have any mechanical support at the top yet.
+Plug the connectors on the wires leading to the ANT 1 and ANT 2 jacks into the KAT3A board as shown in Figure 10.
+ANT 1 goes to the connector nearest the rear panel, and ANT 2 goes to the one farthest from the rear panel as shown.
+Support the top of the KAT3A board when plugging in these connectors.
+The fit may be very tight and the KAT3A board does not have any mechanical support at the top yet.